muldos/vuln-express/README.md

 Replace `host.docker.internal` if needed, to open your remote shell where your step 1 netcat processing is listening.

    <img src="https://github.com/muldos/vuln-express/raw/master/images/exploited.png" alt="Exploit overview" width="100%" style="margin: 20px;"/>

+To trigger the exploit :

+open a terminal and run

+`nc -lv 1337`

+Then use the link in the application to open the web shell.